collodi/codepark_games/README.md

  - implement a function that draws the next move and bind `#next-move` click to it
  - implement a function that erases the last move drawn and bind `#prev-move` click to it

 The gameplay data is contained in `gameplays` variable.
 Index 0 has an array containing all the arguments passed to `GameLogger::new` in the refree file.
 From the index 1, you will have arrays of arguments passed to each `GameLogger::log` call.
+Also, current user's GitHub uid is stored in `current_uid` variable.

+To display message for users, you may use `#message` section.

 For an example, look at `connect_four`.